Getting started as a creator & making the most of Genero

 Get connected: Join us on Instagram to hear about new briefs and get tips and inspiration from the Genero community.

 Keep up to date on trends: Make sure you’re across all the best practices for creating content, by checking out our best practices, guidelines and inspiration via Genero Insights.

 Find your perfect match: We have briefs for all kinds of locations, clients, budgets and creators.
 Be realistic about what opportunities are right for you and your experience, as clients will always look for a great idea and the most relevant experience to pull it off.

 Budget basics: The creator payment listed on a Genero brief is the full amount you’ll be paid to complete the job (minus any minor Payoneer fees) and should be inclusive of all production costs unless noted otherwise.
 As the budget is set, there is no need to include budget or cost breakdowns in your pitch unless specifically requested – and pitches should not under or over quote.

 Register your interest: Found a brief you want to pitch on?
 Register your interest to we can notify you easily about any updates or changes to the brief.
 Just click the ‘Register interest’ button at the top of the brief.

 Don’t miss the details: Clients are looking for treatments that clearly show you understand the brand and what they’re looking for.
 Read the brief carefully to tailor your response: Don’t be generic, get specific and make sure your pitch meets all the brief requirements.

-Ask questions: Use the Brief Q&A panel on a brief to ask any and all questions, and the client or someone from Genero will get back to you.
+Ask questions: Use the Brief Q&A to ask any and all questions, and the client or someone from Genero will get back to you.

 Be creative: This is a big one!
 Creativity in your pitch is key.
 Clients are looking for awesome work and exciting ideas, so be original and put your big ideas out there!
 Find more treatment tips here.